Rahul-Barick/diary-application/README.md

 Building a RESTFUL API with NODE, pure Raw MongoDB query on  Diary Application

-For Listing Data I have used Jquery DataTables plugin as Server Side Rendering Tables Using Ajax Call.
+For Listing Data I have used ``Jquery DataTables plugin as Server Side Rendering Tables Using Ajax Call``

 Used Server side Template Engine as ``pug``